hschwentner/hschwentner.io/domain-driven-refactorings/strategic/extract-bounded-context.md

 ---
 title: Extract Bounded Context
-#title: Carve Bounded Context out of Monolith
 ---

+*Also known as: Carve Bounded Context out of Monolith*

 *Alternative to [Implement Bounded Context from Scratch](implement-bounded-context-from-scratch)*